Lakritzator/ScaleX/README.md

 | Scale2x_Unmanaged_Reference |  3.668 ms | 0.0066 ms | 0.0059 ms |  3.659 ms |  3.679 ms |           - |           - |           - |                64 B |
 |          Scale3x_FastBitmap | 13.869 ms | 0.0458 ms | 0.0429 ms | 13.798 ms | 13.964 ms |           - |           - |           - |              2048 B |
 |           Scale3x_Unmanaged |  7.383 ms | 0.0119 ms | 0.0105 ms |  7.366 ms |  7.403 ms |    500.0000 |     39.0625 |           - |              4096 B |

-Besides being curious about what performance improvements are possible, one question does bother me:
-When running with .NET 472 I noticed a huge increase in the Scale3x_Unmanaged memory usage (from 56 B to 4096 B), I would love to understand why!